British Rail Class 60: Fleet summary

-Class list
+Fleet list

 Preservation

 Presently three members of the class have been preserved.

 Models

-The locomotives have been reproduced in scale model form by Heljan in O scale, Lima and Hornby in OO scale and Graham Farish in British N scale.
+The locomotives have been reproduced in scale model form by Heljan in O gauge, and Lima and Hornby in OO scale.

+In 2007, a British N gauge Class 60 model of 60078 in Mainline blue was introduced by Graham Farish.
+From 2013, Graham Farish produced models of 60029 Ben Nevis in two-tone grey Railfreight Metal Sector livery and 60011 in DB Schenker red.

+Accurascale UK announced a range of Class 60 models in OO gauge in June 2024.